-GASB Statement No. 96, Subscription-Based Information Technology Arrangements
+Subscription-Based Information Technology Arrangements (SBITAs)

-The Property Appraiser adopted GASB 96 during the fiscal year ended September 30, 2023, and recognizes SBITAs that have a term exceeding one year and the cumulative future payments on the contract exceed \$5,000 that meet the definition of other than short-term SBITA.
-For detailed SBITAs disclosures, see the Broward County, Florida, ACFR for the fiscal year ended September 30, 2023.
+The Property Appraiser recognizes SBITAs that have a term exceeding one year and the cumulative future payments on the contract exceed \$5,000 that meet the definition of other than short-term SBITA.
+For detailed SBITAs disclosures, see the Broward County, Florida, ACFR for the fiscal year ended September 30, 2024.